Here is an easy Crème de Cassis cocktail, somewhat inspired by Casablanca:

-- 1 generous tablespoon of Crème de Cassis
+- a shot of Crème de Cassis (blackcurrant liqueur)

-- That makes a Kir, named after Canon Felix Kir, a Roman Catholic priest, with – like the fictional character played by Paul Henreid in “Casablanca” – distinguished service of the French Resistance.
+- The drink is named after Canon Felix Kir, a Roman Catholic priest, with – like the fictional character played by Paul Henreid in “Casablanca” – distinguished service of the French Resistance.

 - Just add fine Sparkling Wine to Crème de Cassis and offer a toast to Canon Felix Kir as you do so.

 - The Kir Berrichon for example is served at Chateauroux in the Berry region of central France where I taught English for a year, and where Pierre Bernasse, co-owner of French Wine Explorers, is from.